ElizaPopa/BugReports/README.md

 ----------------------------------

+**Title:**
+Missing mandatory symbol from phone number on Emergency Contact

 **Description:**
 My Info/ Emergency Contacts/ User is not able to add a new contact without a phone number (not a required field)